Rizwannshaik/HoneyPot/README.md

 3. Commands are logged and analyzed
 4. Suspicious patterns trigger alerts
 5. Fake filesystem traps sensitive access attempts
-6. GeoIP enriches attacker location data
-7. All events are stored in structured logs
+6. All events are stored in structured logs

 ---